 HOW OFTEN IS THE DATA/MATERIAL UPDATED?

 The greatest efforts have been made to insure the accuracy of all contacts and addresses.
 All materials are updated on a continual basis through personal research and from data collected from reliable standard music industry source publications.
 Since these music source publications are only printed once a year there may be some limitations to their accuracy as occasionally an agent may go out of business or will have changed their address within the working year.
 We are not responsible for any occasional errors or omissions that might occur in these materials.
-MATERIAL has been updated for 2018.
+MATERIAL has been updated for this year!

 On another note, we would like to state that these materials that you have purchased are for your use only and are fully protected under copyright law.
 Any duplication or private sale of these materials would be a copyright infringement.